ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 - **ProcessEnviziDCMap** : It is a flow service `ProcessEnviziDCMap` which parses the josn object `EnviziDCMap` , retrieves the data cetner names and returns the same in string format of "DC1|DC2"
 - **Retrieve Turbo DataCentres** : This HTTP node invokes turbonomic API which returns list of DataCentres with their `uuids`.
 - **DataCentreUUIDs** : This query JSON node retrieves the responseObject JSON data containing the `uuids` from `Retieve Turbo DataCentres`
-- **Parse
-In filter** : This JSON Parse node formats input parameter ` InFilter` as raw JSON data.
+- **Parse statsFilter** : This JSON Parse node formats input parameter ` statsFilter` as raw JSON data.
-- **Query responseObject from
-InFilter** : This query JSON node retrieve JSON data from `Parse In filter` node.
+- **Query responseObject from statsFilter** : This query JSON node retrieve JSON data from `Parse statsFilter` node.
-- **Process DataCentre
-In** : It is a flow-service which invokes the turbonomic In API to retrieve the electricity consumption and perform the data transformations to return the data in the format as needed by Envizi.
+- **Process DataCentre In** : It is a flow-service which invokes the turbonomic API to retrieve the electricity consumption and perform the data transformations to return the data in the format as needed by Envizi.
 - **Convert JSON to CSV** : This `JSON to CSV` node converts JSON data returned by the flowservice into a CSV file.
 - **Upload CSV to S3 Bucket** :  This aws s3 node uploads the CSV file returned by `Convert JSON to CSV`  node into Envizi S3 bucket which will be further processed by Envizi.